Adityab1179/Uber-Clone/BackEnd/README.md

 }
 ```

-### Response
+**Response:**
-On success, the server will respond with a status code of `200 OK` and a JSON object containing the token and user information.
+On success, the server responds with a status code of `200 OK` and a JSON object containing the token and user information.

-#### Success Response Example
+**Success Response Example:**
 ```json
 {
   "token": "your_jwt_token_here",